EddiePruneda/EddiePruneda.github.io/index.md

 **As an aspiring investor, I value humility and diligence as keys to growth.
 My approach focuses on what I can control daily, discipline in research and continuous education.
 Emphasizing risk management and emotional control in complex markets.**

 **Technical analysis forms the core of my strategy, complemented by macroeconomic insights.
-I closely monitor monetary policy, interest rates, and money supply metrics, believing we're in the late stages of the current business cycle.
-Key indicators I track include CPI, labor market data, the U.S. Dollar Index, and FOMC statements.**
+Key indicators I track include, interest rates, and money supply metrics.
+Believing we're in the late stages of the current business cycle, I closely monitor  CPI, labor market data, the U.S. Dollar Index, and FOMC statements.**

 **I'm fascinated by market psychology and recurring patterns driven by investor behavior.
 This repetition isn't coincidence; it's a reflection of human nature playing out in markets.
 By studying these patterns and understanding cognitive biases, I aim to gain deeper insights into market movements and maintain emotional discipline.**